sd17spring/sd17spring.github.io/_homepage_boxes/due_dates_box.md

 * Code Review sessions.
 * Studio time

-# April 20 or 23
+# April 23

-[The calendar and web site disagree on this.
-We'll update this page and make an announcement with the final date…]
+[*Not* 4/13 or 4/20 -- the site and calendar had several different dates; we've changed them all to the latest date.]

 * [Mini-Project 5]({% link _assignments/mini-project-5-feedback-and-revision.md %}) is due.